Skip to main content

 Where the ceiling starts to hurt

 Production scale is the main caveat.
-G2 reviews and community feedback report performance degradation once an app reaches roughly 5,000 users.
+G2 reviews report slower performance as Adalo apps grow.

 A local marketplace might work fine with its first few hundred signups.
 As traffic grows, slower search screens or missing listing cards can turn into daily support tickets.